What Happens If You Upload a 3D Model with ‘Errors’ to Our Site and Place an Order?

 What can you do to make sure that your model is printable?

-In order to avoid receiving the unpleasant surprise of a cancelled order, you should take a look at the three magic topics that are responsible for most design errors: minimum wall thickness, grouped models, and minimum detail size.
+In order to avoid receiving the unpleasant surprise of a canceled order, you should take a look at the three magic topics that are responsible for most design errors: minimum wall thickness, grouped models, and minimum detail size.

 - Grouped models: Grouped models are two or more models that are saved within one 3D file.
 Although there is nothing wrong with having more than one model in a file while designing, we cannot use these designs for 3D printing.
 You can learn why this is the case here.